 - Perspective Taking

 Stress and feeling overwhelmed prevents an individual from being able to do any of the above.

 As the saying goes, Rome wasn’t built in a day.
 It’s not enough to run a one off business resilience training course and expect a fully resilient workforce!

 As with any kind of learning, the most effective is that which is delivered consistently.
 However, we know that getting trainers in to run sessions on business resilience regularly isn’t always cost effective.

-That’s why we created a cost effective digital solution to bring business resilience training to your employees day and night through The Digital Wellbeing Portal.
+That’s why we created a cost effective digital solution to bring business resilience training to your employees day and night through The Employee Wellbeing Portal.